-Professor Eytan Modiano is Associate Director of the Laboratory for Information and Decision Systems (LIDS), and a member of the Aeronautics and Astronautics Department and the Operations Research Center.
+Professor Eytan Modiano is a member of the Laboratory for Information and Decision Systems (LIDS), the Aeronautics and Astronautics Department and the Operations Research Center.
 Prior to Joining the faculty at MIT in 1999, he was a Naval Research Laboratory Fellow between 1987 and 1992, a National Research Council Post Doctoral Fellow during 1992-1993, and a member of the technical staff at MIT Lincoln Laboratory between 1993 and 1999.
 Eytan Modiano received his B.S. degree in Electrical Engineering and Computer Science from the University of Connecticut at Storrs in 1986 and his M.S. and PhD degrees, both in Electrical Engineering, from the University of Maryland, College Park, MD, in 1989 and 1992 respectively.

 His research is on modeling, analysis and design of communication networks and protocols.
-He is the co-recipient of the Infocom 2018 Best paper award, the MobiHoc 2018 best paper award, MobiHoc 2016 best paper award, the Wiopt 2013 best paper award, and the Sigmetrics 2006 Best paper award.
-He is the Editor-in-Chief for IEEE/ACM Transactions on Networking, and served as Associate Editor for IEEE Transactions on Information Theory and IEEE/ACM Transactions on Networking.
-He was the Technical Program co-chair for IEEE Wiopt 2006, IEEE Infocom 2007, ACM MobiHoc 2007, and DRCN 2015.
-He is a Fellow of the IEEE and an Associate Fellow of the AIAA, and served on the IEEE Fellows committee.
+He received the Infocom Achievement Award (2020) for contributions to the analysis and design of cross-layer resource allocation algorithms for wireless, optical, and satellite networks.
+He is the co-recipient of the Infocom 2018 Best paper award, the MobiHoc 2018 best paper award, the MobiHoc 2016 best paper award, the Wiopt 2013 best paper award, and the Sigmetrics 2006 best paper award.
+He was the Editor-in-Chief for IEEE/ACM Transactions on Networking (2017-2020), and served as Associate Editor for IEEE Transactions on Information Theory and IEEE/ACM Transactions on Networking.
+He was the technical program co-chair for IEEE Wiopt 2006, IEEE Infocom 2007, ACM MobiHoc 2007, and DRCN 2015, and general co-chair of Wiopt 2021.
+He had served on the IEEE Fellows committee in 2014 and 2015, and is a Fellow of the IEEE and an Associate Fellow of the AIAA.

 - Bai Liu